fluttergems/awesome-open-source-flutter-apps/CONTRIBUTING.md

 You can contribute to this project by adding real world open source Flutter apps in the following way:

+**NOTE**: Make sure the open source flutter app repository you are adding has been updated in the last 3 years.
+A PR with any project that has not been updated in the last 3 years will be automatically rejected.

 **Step 1**: Locate the category where you want to add the project which is not already present in this repo **Step 2**: To add the project, star and fork THIS repository **Step 3**: Now in your fork, edit the README.md file and add the open source app and a short description in the right category